dilshankarunarathne/ml-notes/README.md

 This is also called a **Regression** problem.
 We are trying to predict **a continuous valued output**.

 Consider another scenario.
-We have given a dataset of brest cancer Classification problems. --write a note
+We have given a dataset of people who checked for brest cancer
+Classification problems. --write a note